toddcf/code-snippets/javascript/objects/retrieve-object-data.md

-# JavaScript Object Overview

-## To Retrieve Data From An Object
+# To Retrieve Data From An Object

 Let's say you have this object: